MazorX1/First_repository/README.md

-Hi, this is actually my first repository ever, a new journey begins!
+Hi, this is actually my first git repository ever, a new journey begins!